-“We should use the time when we die to also map out the dead zone levels as well.”
+“We should also use the time when we also die to map out the dead zone levels.”

 “You serious?
 Why?”
 Agnis was not liking the sound of exploring the spiritual world at all.
-“I just don’t like the ominous feel that we have to deal with.
-Can’t we just you know bypass it as well?”
+“I just don’t like the ominous feeling that we have to deal with.
+Can’t we just, you know, bypass it as well?”

-“No. I got the feeling that there is more to the place than you think.”
+“No. I felt that there is more to the place than you think.”

 “What do you have in mind?”
-Zeraph asked interested in what Zero got to say.
-He seem a lot more excited than usual.
+Zeraph was interested in what Zero got to say.
+He seemed a lot more excited than usual.

 “If I remember my Ancient Egyptian history, I know they were quite religious with the spiritual world of the dead.
-The way they wrapped their kings and people into mummies were all steps to preserve the body for the afterlife.
-If this Pyramid follows the same principle, I believe our real battle starts when we die.
+The way they wrapped their kings and people into mummies was all steps to preserve the body for the afterlife.
+If this Pyramid follows the same principle, our real battle starts when we die.
 Not when we are alive.”

-“That is a interesting twist of events.
+“That is an interesting twist of events.
 I’m going to completely back you up on this as well.
-I was wondering why the words gate of death kept repeating itself on the walls over and over again.
+I wondered why the words gate of death kept repeating themselves on the walls repeatedly.
 This might be the answer that we were looking for.”

 Agnis sighed as her shoulder slumped forward in defeat.
 “So you’re saying that we all eventually have to die.”

-“Technically no. I believe having two teams was actually the smart way to do this.
-When one team dies, we will all be stuck in the spiritual dimension.
-This allows the second team to enter and make there way to the final level.
-Attacking on both ends might actual be the key to win this raid.”
+“Technically, no. Having two teams was the smart way to do this.
+We will all be stuck in the spiritual dimension when one team dies.
+This allows the second team to enter and reach the final level.
+Attacking on both ends might be the key to winning this raid.”

-“I never heard such strange raid before.
-I mean, to fight when you’re dead at the same time with the living?
-I mean, that’s sounds so crazy.”
-Agnis was flabbergasted at what she was hearing.
+“I never heard of such a strange raid before.
+I mean, to fight when you’re dead simultaneously as the living?
+I mean, that sounds so crazy.”
+Agnis was astonished at what she was hearing.

-“It’s possible.”
-Zero reassured her without a second doubt.
-“I fought a numerous times in the spiritual realm.
-The people who died when we were fighting the Swamp Fairy was fighting them still after they were dead.
-I fought with them side-by-side in that battle and completely obliterated the Swamp Fairy’s spiritual form.”
+“It’s possible,” Zero reassured her without a second doubt.
+“I fought numerous times in the spiritual realm.
+The people who died when we were fighting the Swamp Fairy still fought them after they died.
+In that battle, I fought with them side-by-side and completely obliterated the Swamp Fairy’s spiritual form.”

 “At the time when I went unconscious.
 I had to make my way back from the other side and slip back into my body.
-I’m glad I made it back just in time before Russ completely overwhelmed our forces.”
+I’m glad I made it back before Russ completely overwhelmed our forces.”

 “So that’s when you woke up?”
-Agnis eyes turned wide from shock.
-She was having a difficult time processing all this information at the same time she was starting to believe every word that he was saying.
+Agnis’s eyes turned wide from shock.
+She was having a difficult time processing all this information.
+At the same time, she was starting to believe every word he was saying.

 Zero slowly nodded.

 “Damn.”
 Agnis stomped.
-“I was hoping what you were saying was just a joke, but after the Black Dragons that escaped from who knows where, I don’t know if I can take it as a joke anymore.
+“I was hoping what you were saying was just a joke, but after the Black Dragons that escaped from who knows where I don’t know if I can take it as a joke anymore.
 Those things were freakishly scary.
-I never seen suchcreatures before, I mean no disrespect towards the Black Dragons but the thought of them changing into a evil creature makes my skin crawl every time.”
+I have never seen such creatures before; I mean no disrespect towards the Black Dragons, but the thought of them changing into evil makes my skin crawl every time.”

 “I don’t think they all do.
 It’s just the ones that get consumed by rage.”

-“Well, I hope you’re right, because right now the population of black dragons is a lot more higher than any other dragon species right now in the Draconis Village.”
+“Well, I hope you’re right because the population of black dragons is a lot higher than any other dragon species in the Draconis Village.”

 “I know.
-It’s something I can’t really do anything about.”
+It’s something I can’t do anything about.”

 “Yea.”
 Agnis sighed.
-“So what’s the plan.
+“So what’s the plan?
 We push through as much as possible, get overwhelmed by the enemy, then die?
-We’ll all lose a level and this is pretty big for someone like us where our levels are pretty high up there.
+We’ll all lose a level, which is pretty big for someone like us, where our levels are pretty high.
 I mean, I’m getting closer to level 150 very soon.
-Past level 150 it’s not a walk in the park, you know.”
+You know, past level 150, it’s not a walk in the park.”